Twins vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 32 hits with four doubles, a triple, seven home runs, 32 walks and 15 RBI.
-He's also stolen one base.
+- LaMonte Wade Jr has recorded 32 hits with four doubles, a triple, seven home runs and 33 walks.
+He has driven in 15 runs with one stolen base.

 Wade Recent Games